Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 - Keep your eyes on the ball.

 - Connect with the ball using your forehead.

-- Slightly bend the knees and use your arms to generate momentum and posture the upper body.
+- Slightly bend the knees, use your arms to generate momentum, and posture the upper body.

 To practice, try to perform consecutive light upward headers.

-- As the ball approaches your shoulder, tilt your head to the side, watch the ball as it comes down, and gently shrug your shoulder upward to initiate contact with the ball.
+- As the ball approaches your shoulder, tilt your head to the side, watch the ball as it comes down, and gently shrug it upward to initiate contact with it.

 - The top of the shoulder, where it is most even, is the best area to make contact with.

 - Ensure that you do not make contact with the ball using your arm.

 - It’s not important to do consecutive shoulder juggles, so concentrate on bringing the ball back under control after executing one.

 Using your heel in soccer is often a high risk, high reward.
 In some cases, it can get you out of a tricky situation or demonstrate a beautiful piece of skill.